scala/scala.epfl.ch/_projects/02-scaladex.md

 status: Completed
 type: project
 active: true
+featuredProject: true
+description: "Scaladex is a catalogue of open source library.
+It’s auto generated based on data from Github and Maven Central."
 ---
 Scaladex is a catalogue of open source library.
 It’s auto generated based on data from Github and Maven Central.